BArReTtJULIEn615250/KdbfLarNr0Y/20W/PP4D/I1PDbq/bqPa/mocha_ngBcSW_1747887671.md

-**Kindly ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+**Kindly ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).